 Be prepared for this rugged five-mile road to the fascinating town of Tomboy (2,650 foot elevation gain) by taking plenty of water, food or snacks, and warm clothing.
 It is seven miles to Imogene Pass (at 13,114 feet, it's a 4,350 elevation gain).
-If you continue east on Tomboy Road, the Town of Ouray is another few miles away.
+If you continue east on Tomboy Road, the Town of Ouray is another ten miles down.

 Start in town at the north end of Oak Street and turn right on the dirt road (Tomboy Road).
 Continue past waterfalls and through a tunnel to arrive at the mining camp of Tomboy.
 The road continuing on to the pass is a steep grade with loose rock.
 Great views, but the weather can become cold and windy in the middle of summer.
 Watch out for summer thunderstorms.
 You can continue to the town of Ouray but bring a map as there are several forks.

-This road is traveled by 4x4 vehicles, mountain bikers and the occasional hiker.
+This road is traveled by 4x4 vehicles, mountain bikers and the occasional hiker/runner.

 We'd love to get your thoughts and feedback on Tomboy Road, Town of Tomboy & Imogene Pass.
 Please Leave a comment and share your thoughts.